parisepigenetics/Methylator-Documentation/docs/annotations.md

 !!! warning
     The genome version of this two files must be the same

-Users can also give their own annotation file with coordinates of  ChIP-Seq or ATAC-Seq peaks or differentially expressed genes inorder to perform multiomic integration analysis
+**Users can also give their own annotation file with coordinates of  ChIP-Seq or ATAC-Seq peaks or differentially expressed genes in order to perform multiomics integration analysis**

 **Scheme of the workflow section responsible for building annotations**